-269. Finally, Open Access Technology recommends that the Commission clarify the minimum size of a price-quantity pair that an electric storage resource can include in its offer because RTO/ISO market rules generally allow for an offer curve that consists of up to ten price-quantity pairs (i.e., whether an electric storage resource can submit a price-quantity pair for less than 100 kW in its offer).
+264. Finally, Open Access Technology recommends that the Commission clarify the minimum size of a price-quantity pair that an electric storage resource can include in its offer because RTO/ISO market rules generally allow for an offer curve that consists of

-270. In this Final Rule, we adopt the NOPR proposal and add section 35.28(g)(9)(i)(D) to the Commission's regulations to require each RTO/ISO to revise its tariff to include a participation model for electric storage resources that establishes a minimum size requirement for participation in the RTO/ISO markets that does not exceed 100 kW.
+265. In this Final Rule, we adopt the NOPR proposal and add section 35.28(g)(9)(i)(d) to the Commission's regulations to require each RTO/ISO to revise its tariff to include a participation model for electric storage resources that establishes a minimum size requirement for participation in the RTO/ISO markets that does not exceed 100 kW.
 This minimum size requirement includes all minimum capacity requirements, minimum offer to sell requirements, and minimum bid to buy requirements for resources participating in these markets under the participation model for electric storage resources.

-271. Electric storage resources are generally smaller than traditional generation resources and are often in the 100 kW to 1 MW range.
+266. Electric storage resources are generally smaller than traditional generation resources and are often in the 100 kW to 1 MW range.
 In many cases, existing minimum size requirements were created prior the emergence of new, smaller resources such as electric storage resources that are technically capable of participating in the RTO/ISO markets.
-We find that RTO/ISO market rules may create barriers to electric storage resource participation in those markets based on minimum size requirements that may have been designed for different types of resources.
-Therefore, as discussed below, we conclude that requiring the RTOs/ISOs to establish a minimum size requirement not to exceed 100 kW for the participation model for electric storage resources balances the benefits of increased competition with the potential need to update RTO/ISO market clearing software to effectively model and dispatch smaller resources.
+We find that RTO/ISO market rules may create barriers to electric storage resource participation in those markets based on minimum size requirements that may have been designed for different types of resources.324 Therefore, as discussed below, we conclude that requiring the RTOs/ISOs to establish a minimum size requirement not to exceed 100 kW for the participation model for electric storage resources balances the benefits of increased competition with the potential need to update RTO/ISO market clearing software to effectively model and dispatch smaller resources.